What Is a Data Catalog & Why Do You Need One?

 In this article, we answer all your data catalog questions and share what you should be looking for in a data catalog tool.
 Let’s get into it:

-- What is the difference between data catalog and data dictionary?
+What is the difference between a data catalog and a data dictionary

 What Is a Data Catalog?